Renal sodium reabsorption

-Renal reabsorption of sodium (Na+) is a part of renal physiology.
+In renal physiology, renal sodium reabsorption refers to the process by which the kidneys, having filtered out waste products from the blood to be excreted as urine, re-absorb sodium ions (Na(+)) from the waste.
 It uses Na-H antiport, Na-glucose symport, sodium ion channels (minor).
 It is stimulated by angiotensin II and aldosterone, and inhibited by atrial natriuretic peptide.

-It is very efficient, since more than 25,000 mmoles/day of sodium is filtered into the nephron, but only ~100 mmoles/day, or less than 0.4% remains in the final urine.
+It is very efficient, since more than 25,000 mmol/day of sodium is filtered into the nephron, but only ~100 mmol/day, or less than 0.4% remains in the final urine.

 Proximal tubule

 Most of the reabsorption (65%) occurs in the proximal tubule.
 In the latter part it is favored by an electrochemical driving force, but initially it needs the cotransporter SGLT and the Na-H antiporter.
 Sodium passes along an electrochemical gradient (passive transport) from the lumen into the tubular cell, together with water and chloride which also diffuse passively.
 Water is reabsorbed to the same degree, resulting in the concentration in the end of the proximal tubule being the same as in the beginning.
 In other words, the reabsorption in the proximal tubule is isosmotic.